AstunTechnology/nrw-custom-geonetwork/README.md

 ### OGC-API records service Prep

+* Make sure that the relevant service section in the `docker-compose.yml` is not commented out (i.e. that you have `services\ogc-api-records-service`)
 * For Gemini records a couple of extra files need to be added as volume overrides in the `services\ogc-api-records-service` section of `docker-compose.yml`:

 ```